 Evaluation: which keywords are worth targeting?

-• Search volume: how many people search the term each month.
+- Search volume: roughly how many people search the term.

-A keyword with 10,000 monthly searches is useless if every result is from a site with thousands of backlinks and your domain is six months old.
-A keyword with 200 searches and clear commercial intent often produces more revenue than a high-volume informational term.
+A high-volume keyword is useless if every result is from a site with a huge backlink profile and your domain is new.
+A lower-volume keyword with clear commercial intent often produces better outcomes than a high-volume informational term.

 Grouping: what belongs together?